TristanBilot/tristanbilot.github.io/courses/phishgnn/PhishGNN.md

 ## Crawling new websites

 The crawler is provided in order to add new examples to the initial small dataset.
-It is developed in `Rust` for efficiency concerns (i.e. Python is terribly slow for crawling tasks).
-The data extracted by the crawler is stored in a local `mongoDB` database, easy and fast to install.
+It is developed in `Rust` for efficiency (Python is very slow at crawling).
+The data extracted by the crawler are stored in a local `mongoDB` database, easy and fast to install.

 ### Prerequisites